Significance

 Additionally, we do not report emissions of Sulfur Oxides (SOx), Nitrogen Oxides (NOx), and Volatile Organic Compounds (VOCs) from the use of refrigerants and welding gases.
 These are only tracked at the site level, and they have repeatedly been confirmed to be a de minimis contributor to our overall emissions.
 During screening, six Scope 3 categories were considered not applicable to our reporting and have also been excluded: Use of Sold Products, Processing of Sold Products, Upstream Leased Assets, Downstream Leased Assets, Franchises, and Investments.
 We estimate the total exclusions from our reporting amount to less than 5% of our potential total operational and value-chain emissions footprint.

+We report our emissions data in carbon dioxide equivalents (CO₂e), a metric that allows us to measure emissions from all GHG emissions as one number by converting the amounts of other greenhouse gases to the equivalent amount of carbon dioxide.
 The Global Warming Potential (GWP) used in calculations of CO₂e is taken from the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (AR5).
 When calculating our market-based GHG emissions, carbon offsets are not included as offsets are not used to measure progress towards targets.
 Historical data may be recalculated to align with updated methodology.

 Highlights and Target Progress

-Reduce Scope 1 & 2 absolute emissions 25% by 2025 from a 2019 baseline | We have achieved a 25.6% reduction in Scope 1 and 2 emissions since 2019, exceeding our target two years early.
-We are working to set a new target for 2030. |
+Reduce Scope 1 & 2 absolute emissions 25% by 2025 from a 2019 baseline | We have reduced our Scope 1 and 2 absolute emissions by 28.3%, continuing to surpass our 2025 target of 25% reduction in Scope 1 and 2 emissions versus 2019 one year early |

-Reduce Scope 3 absolute emissions 25% by 2025 from a 2019 baseline | We have achieved a 20.6% reduction in Scope 3 emissions since 2019 and are on track for achieving a 25% reduction by 2025. |
+Reduce Scope 3 absolute emissions 25% by 2025 from a 2019 baseline | We have achieved a 22% reduction in Scope 3 emissions since 2019, and are on track for achieving a 25% reduction by 2025. |

-Net-zero greenhouse gas emissions by 2050 | We have reduced our total emissions 21.5% since 2019 |
+Net-zero greenhouse gas emissions by 2050 | We have reduced our total emissions 23% since 2019 |

 Key Metrics